INTELLIGENCE-LED ANALYSIS FOR POLITICAL INFLUENCE

 Our Algorithm: Data Meets Game Theory

-Eight scored dimensions fed by OSINT data, weighted by role and domain, refined by game-theoretic modelling.
+Nine scored dimensions fed by OSINT data, weighted by role and domain, refined by game-theoretic modelling.

 Positional & Scrutiny Scores: Government role weight, parliamentary questions, committee activity, and legislative contributions.